sahandevs/SProtector/README.md

 - [x] Anti Debug ( thanks to @RexProg :heart: )
 - [x] :beginner:Constants ( i've commented integer encryption because it is not completed yet)
-- [x] :beginner:Crasher (it will crash app like dnSpy when you want to decompile classes by adding a alot of junk code ! it is not an stable method but i will work on it )
+- [x] :beginner:Crasher (it will crash app like dnSpy when you want to decompile classes by adding a alot of junk code ! it is not an stable method but i will work on it ) - Removed :(
 - [x] :beginner:FakeModules ( Will add a a lot of fake modules ! )
 - [x] :beginner:Renamer ( May not work on wpf apps :( )
 - [x] AntiILDasm ( Not tested !)